‹ Back to Insights

 When we speak about automation in this context, we speak about any general augmentation of labor through technology to make manufacturing more predictable and reliable.

-When an alert can be instantly sent to a process engineer as a result of an automatic change that occurred because set parameters were plugged into a machine or sensor and that machine or sensor identified, in real-time, a deviation from the specification - this is the smart factory that Industry 4.0 describes.
+Manufacturing processes change based on data.
+The more meaningful data collected, the more intelligent the process.
+When an alert can be instantly sent to a process engineer as a result of an automatic change that occurred because set parameters were plugged into a machine or sensor and that machine or sensor identified, in real time, a deviation from the specification, this is the smart factory that Industry 4.0 describes.

 2. IIoT